seirios/BBPTopologySSCX/WORK.md

 ## Activity Experiments

 Like we discussed on the meeting of october the 29th, we need to define stimuli.
 This is probably something that would need to be discussed in the next meeting with Henry M. and maybe before with Michael.

 I think that in the context of following frontiers protocol, we should take the same stimuli (but this might be a bad idea for many reason)
 + [Figure 4](https://www.frontiersin.org/files/Articles/266051/fncom-11-00048-HTML-r3/image_m/fncom-11-00048-g004.jpg)

 In any case this stimuli were designed for one column, so even if we settled on using this, how do we apply this to the whole SSCx?

+[seirios] There are thalamic fibers all over the place, so in principle we have only to feed the spike trains through the fibers.

 One idea was to activate only one column (so very close to frontiers).
 At the opposite there is giving the stimuli to the whole network and every combination in between.
 Also even this is not well defined for me, is the circuit strictly divided into column to which we can give the same stimulus or is it more blurry?

+[seirios] The circuit is one big mass of cells and is not divided into columns.
+However, we can define columns at any location and of any size.

 For now lets suppose we have some stimuli given to the circuit, and describes the experiments: